mikependon/RepoDB.NET/pages/classes/dbrepository.md

 #### Command Timeout

 This property is used as the execution timeout of every operation.
-By default it is null; defaultly using the ADO.NET execution timeout.
+By default it is null, defaultly using the ADO.NET execution timeout.

 To enable your customized timeout, simply pass it on the constructor.